Asteroidal water: Earth/Moon system

 Claimed water at the lunar poles was, at first, attributed to comet impacts over the eons.
 This was an easy explanation.
 Subsequent analyses, including analyses of Earth-Moon isotopes versus comet isotopes, showed that comet water does not match Earth-Moon isotopes, while meteoritic water is very close.
 The cometary water contribution may be as little as zero.
 At Earth's Moon, comet impact velocities are too high for volatile materials to remain, while asteroid orbits are shallow enough to deposit their water.
 Traces of carbonaceous chondrites- and thus, water- are observable in lunar samples.
 Only a small portion (if any) of comets contributed to the volatile content of the inner Solar System bodies.

 (24) Themis

 Water on Themis, an outer-belt object, was directly observed.
 It is hypothesized that a recent impact exposed an ice deposit.
 Other members of the Themis family, likely fragments of Themis itself or a larger parent now lost, also show signs of water.

-Active asteroids Elst-Pizarro, (118401)1999 RE70, and possibly 238P/Read are family members.
+Active asteroids Elst–Pizarro, 118401 LINEAR, and possibly 238P/Read are family members.